brettz9/atyourcommand/README.md

 1. Hide currently unimplemented features such as context current value detection and add instead as to-do.
-1. Document README for implemented use cases as needed
+1. Document README as well as instructions within the dialog for implemented use cases as needed
+	1. Document how restricted contexts are not only used for restricting context, but also will be associated with a particular retrieval method (e.g., `img` will be available only on images and will supply `img[src]` to the app unless another generic type of variable substitution such as obtaining the node as HTML or the node's textContent is provided).
 1. Submit to AMO

 # Higher priority to-dos (longer)